Groupzz/CTE/README.txt

 Team Members: Aleks Dziewulska, Jessica Hilario, Jamil Khan, Joshua Lorenzen

-Intro:
+Intro: The objective of this assignment is to write a lexer for the A5 language lexicon: its tokens (i.e., legal “words”).

-Contents: files in .zip submission
+Contents: files in .zip submission (can be done on Friday)

-External Requirements: None
+External Requirements: No special requirements were necessary

-Setup and Installation: No special setup/installation
+Setup and Installation: No special setup/installation required

 Sample invocation and results to see: